Tiffanylray/climbingmock/README.md

 # climbingmock
-This will be a mock website for a fictional rock climbing gym.
+I created this mock website for a fictional rock climbing gym because I love rock climbing!
 This projects uses HTML, CSS, JavaScript, and jQuery.

 Site can be found at: https://tiffanyray.github.io/climbOn